mjuenema/Terraform-Up-and-Running-Code-Samples-Translated/gcloud/code/terraform/03-terraform-state/file-layout-example/stage/services/webserver-cluster/README.md

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Google Cloud Platform](https://cloud.google.com/) account.
 * You must have downloaded a Google Cloud Platform credentials file.
-* You must have enabled the Google Compute Engine API (CORRECT?)
+* You must have enabled the Google Compute Engine API.
 * You must deploy the MySQL database in [data-stores/mysql](../../data-stores/mysql) BEFORE deploying the templates in this folder.